 I love music.
 I played the harp through high school and still pick it up now and then.
 I also sing in the chancel choir at Plymouth church.
 I have been singing in choirs since I was young, and it has been a consistent source of joy in my life.

-After going through my own divorce I went back to my maiden name and changed the name of my practice to Harmony Law.
-Harmony in music is the weaving together of different notes and tones into something more than they can be on their own.
+Harmony in music is the weaving together of different elements into something more than they can be on their own.
 Music also teaches us that a little dissonance in the chord does not destroy the piece, it is the path we need to follow to get to the resolution.

 This is how I see my work with people.
 Sometimes we need to work through the dissonance to get to resolution but in the end, we build a harmony that honors the contribution of each person.